Knoema/knoema-python-driver/README.rst

     knoema.get('IMFWEO2017Oct', dimension_not_exist='914', subject='lp')
     knoema.get('IMFWEO2017Oct', **{'dimension not exist':'914', 'subject':'lp'})

-3 "ValueError: Selection for dimension dimension_name is empty"
+3. "ValueError: Selection for dimension dimension_name is empty"

-This error appears when you use empty selection for dimension or all specified elements don't exist.
+This error appears when you use empty selection for dimension .
 Examples::

     knoema.get('IMFWEO2017Oct', country ='', subject='lp')
-    knoema.get('IMFWEO2017Oct', **{'country':'914', 'subject':'nonexistent_element1; nonexistent_element2'})
+    knoema.get('IMFWEO2017Oct', **{'country':'914', 'subject':''})

 4. "ValueError: Requested dataset doesn't exist or you don't have access to it"